karmab/kcli/doc/index.md

 ## Overriding parameters

-Note that you can override parameters in
+You can override parameters in
 - commands
 - scripts
 - files